-In accordance with the terms of a supply agreement signed with GlaxoSmithKline in December 2004 for the manufacture of Coreg CR microparticles on a cost plus basis, the Company recognized as revenues from product sales a total amount of \$2,083,000 in 2006 and \$19,768,000 in 2007.
+In accordance with the terms of a supply agreement signed with GlaxoSmithKline in December 2004 for the manufacture of Coreg CR microparticles on a cost plus basis, the Company recognized as revenues from product sales a total amount of \$2,083,000 in 2006, \$19,768,000 in 2007 and \$13,549,000 in 2008.
 Costs include all amounts attributable to the availability of production capacity for the manufacture of Coreg CR microparticles such as direct and indirect labor, materials, outside services and overhead.
-No sales of this product were made in 2005.